isomerpages/nyp-sirs/_digital-programmes/e-commerce-programmes/drive-sales-performance-on-lazada-marketing.md

 <p>Amplify traffic in Lazada and boost your sales by learning the marketing strategies you can deploy with Lazada's Marketing tools!</p>

-<i>Not onboard with Lazada yet?
-Our 1-day workshop in <a href="/digital-programmes/e-commerce-programmes/getting-started-on-lazada">Getting Started on Lazada (Onboarding)</a> can help you to do that to acquire more customers.</i>
+*Not onboard with Lazada yet?
+Our 1-day workshop in <a href="/digital-programmes/e-commerce-programmes/getting-started-on-lazada">Getting Started on Lazada (Onboarding)</a> can help you to do that to acquire more customers.*

 <h4>Course Title | Mode of Training | Course Ref</h4>